mathiasertl/django-xmpp-http-upload/README.md

 * `XMPP_HTTP_UPLOAD_DOMAIN`:
   The domain used to create upload/download URLs when a new slot is requested by the XMPP server.
   By default, the domain used to access the slot API is used.
+* `XMPP_HTTP_UPLOAD_PUT_TIMEOUT`:
+  The default PUT timeout for slots.
+Clients must start uploading a file within the configured time.
+The default is 360 seconds (five minutes).

 ## Development